-For this case study, we started by looking inward to our own brand identity.
+For this case study written by an expert, we started by looking inward to our own brand identity.
 The concept is inspired by Cutler’s own brand aesthetic: minimal, calculated, meticulous; a starting point for creativity.
 A contrasting palette flows through the forms and textures: black and white, smooth and rough, straight and jagged.
 We played with rhythm and line to create linear direction that creates natural movement.

 The Cannabis Studio is a brand intended to disrupt the stereotypical image of a dispensary and target the urban, creative, modern cannabis consumer.
 The brand focuses on the multi-sensorial effects of cannabis on users and utilizes a muted, greyscale colour system to represent different strains and their effects on the body and mind.

 With restrictions on marketing in the cannabis sector, businesses are focusing on creating lifestyle brands that use experiential marketing tactics to educate their customers and create a loyal following.

 The Cannabis Store’s space and brand are built to promote education in their community.
 The sleek, modern gathering place hosts regular workshops and events, publishes books, sells apparel and uses approachable, engaging labels and menus.
 By focusing on building individual relationships with each customer and positioning itself as a trusted educational resource, The Cannabis Store aims to create lifetime brand advocates rather than one-time shoppers.

 1: Secured Entry